General Covariance-Based Conditions for Central Limit Theorems with Dependent Triangular Arrays: Introduction

 The average covariance across members of two different affinity sets (weighted by the reference variables) is sufficiently small compared to the squared covariance within affinity sets.

 \item Outside affinity set covariance control:

-The average sign-weighted covariance outside of affinity sets is sufficiently small compared to the covariance within affinity sets. \end{enumerate} These conditions are general and easy to check as we show.
+The average absolute conditional covariance outside of affinity sets is small compared to the covariance within affinity sets. \end{enumerate} These conditions are general and easy to check, as we show.
 They also further simplify in a number of cases such as with positive correlations (as in diffusion models and auto-regressive processes) and with binary variables.

-Our contributions are several-fold.
+The advantages of this approach, which we see as most salient for emiprical scientists, are several-fold.
 First, we do not require a sparse dependency structure at any $n$.
 That is, there can be non-zero correlation between any pair $X_i,X_j$.
-Much of the dependency graph literature leverages an independence structure in constructing their bounds and, therefore, the bounds we build are different.\footnote{In \cite{chatterjee2008new}, the author uses a decoupling approach to break apart the dependency into various independent components.
-This gives a slightly different perspective on the problem, treating any condition on the variance term as a separate problem.
-The condition one would need to satisfy in this setting is to have a bounded sum of third moments of the coordinate-wise derivative of the function of interest.
-Our result considers variance from the beginning as we deal with affinity sets, and as a result leads to conditions of a more approachable form for more applied researchers.}
+Much of the dependency graph literature leverages an independence structure in constructing their bounds and, therefore, the bounds we build are different.

 Second, because of this possibility of non-zero covariance across all random vectors, we organize our bounds through covariance conditions.
 We are reminded of a discussion in \cite{chen1975poisson} in the context of Poisson approximation.
 Covariance conditions are easy-to-interpret and check, and from an applied perspective often easier to justify from a microfoundation.